keithalewis/papers/ct.md

 It reminded me of Alex Stepanov's and Paul McJones _Elements of Programming_.
 And Bjarne Stroupstup's battles against the original _Concepts_ proposals.
-He fought passionatly to get _Concepts Lite_ in and the measure of his victory is that everyone has forgotten how horribly complicated the original proposals were and the _Lite_ has been dropped.
-Don't get me started on _Ranges v3_.
+He fought passionately to get _Concepts Lite_ in and the measure of his victory is that everyone has forgotten how horribly complicated the original proposals were and the _Lite_ has been dropped.

 Hilbert figured out Euclid was missing a few axioms from geometry.
 For example, the notion a point was _between_ two other points that determine